s-akinfiev/Learn2code/README.md

 *A lot of unclear noise.*

->Files with parts of the key will be different from the rest, you need to put them in a separate directory, and remove all the garbage.
+>Files with parts of the key will be different from the rest, you need to remove all the garbage.
->Once you've collected parts of the key without the garbage in a separate directory, run **src/ai_help/unifier.sh** in it, which I have kindly prepared.
+>Once you've collected parts of the key without the garbage run **src/ai_help/unifier.sh**, which I have kindly prepared.
 Good luck to you, organic intelligence.
 Don't let me down.
 I've bet on you.
 And the initialization module has not given a single CPU quantum.

 *No matter how hard you listen, you can't hear anything else.
 The speaker is silent.*